-Focuses on education, research, and implementation of advanced pharmaceutical care, encompassing health promotion, disease prevention and medicines optimization.
-Specific topics include medication adherence and medication review, early identification of suspects of non-communicable diseases (NCDs), health promotion through pharmacy-based interventions, and development of services to manage inappropriate use of medication.
+Focuses on research, practice and policy related to public health interventions, encompassing health promotion, disease prevention and medicines optimization.
+Specific topics include access to medicines and health technologies, assessment of medicines effectiveness, medication adherence and medication review, early identification of suspects of non-communicable diseases (NCDs), health promotion through pharmacy-based interventions, and development of services to manage inappropriate use of medication.

-The Pharmaceutical Care and Clinical Pharmacy group develops research around the responsible use of medicines and pharmacy-based services that may promote it.
+The Public Health and Medicines group develops research on access to medicines and health technologies, including the asessment of their effectiveness, and aims to promote the responsible use of medicines through pharmacy-based or pharmacist-led services.
 We focus on 4 main areas of interest:

 Medication safety around NCDs

 Our line of research stems from population ageing, and the often-associated development of comorbidities and institution of polypharmacy.
 We are focused on quantifying the inappropriate use of medicines among the elderly and the adverse cardiovascular impact inappropriate therapy may bring.
 The development of algorithm-based digital solutions to foster safer prescribing is a core component to this line of work.
 Pharmacovigilance, mostly by analysing avoidable adverse drug reactions, including in the renal area, informs the creation of solutions that span across the patient pathway.
 The early identification of suspects of NCDs and their onward referral to ensure appropriate and timely institution of therapy is also key to this line of research, relying on the creation and adoption of innovative technology and multidisciplinary collaboration.

 Education and training